Home

 I need some of the money in my account - how do I withdraw it?

-A "withdrawal" from your money purchase account is a
+A "withdrawal" from your account is a

 distribution.
 Please review